Living in Rosedale, MD

 Once a farming town, Rosedale, Maryland, is now a peaceful suburban community.
 The neighborhood borders the Back River, as well as Essex, Overlea, and several other suburbs.
 Rosedale homes appeal most to those who desire a serene atmosphere, classic architecture, and easy access to downtown Baltimore.

 Things to Do

-When Rosedale residents aren't enjoying the great outdoors, they're nestled up with a good book at the Baltimore County Public Library's Rosedale branch.
+When Rosedale residents aren't enjoying the great outdoors, they're nestled up with a good book at the Rosedale branch of the Baltimore County Public Library.
 This unique library is home to Storyville, an interactive learning center specifically designed for children under the age of five.
-Although Storyville is a hit among local children, adult visitors will likely enjoy its colorful world, too.

 Rosedale is primarily a residential community, but there are several small businesses and restaurants located along Kenwood Avenue.
 Many of these can be found in or near the Kenwood Shopping Center, where numerous Rosedale residents spend their Saturday afternoons.
 A variety of types of cuisine are featured throughout Rosedale, but pizzerias and seafood restaurants are most common.

 Colonial Revival homes with solid brick facades dominate the Rosedale real estate market.
 Most residents live in single-family houses, although townhouses and condominiums are also quite common.
 Among detached single-family houses, interior space varies considerably, with mosthomes for sale in Rosedale, Maryland featuring floor plans of between 1,000 and 2,500 square feet.
 Inside, common features include hardwood floors, granite counters, breakfast bars, and fireplaces.

 Transportation and Travel in Rosedale